williampiat3/GeneticAlgorithm/README.md

 </p>

-In ```unit_test.py``` you can find unit tests on the three main approaches the discrete appoach, the continuous approach and the hybrid approach, they are tested against the the [Griewank function](https://deap.readthedocs.io/en/master/api/benchmarks.html#deap.benchmarks.griewank) you can change the test function but remember that the algorithm are meant for maximization.
+In ```unit_test.py``` you can find unit tests on the three main approaches the discrete approach, the continuous approach and the hybrid approach, they are tested against the the [Griewank function](https://deap.readthedocs.io/en/master/api/benchmarks.html#deap.benchmarks.griewank) you can change the test function but remember that the algorithm are meant for maximization.
+The unit test also test the genetic selection on a toy example.

 The goal of this folder is to present different genetic algorithms that I develloped in order to tackle optimization problems in my different jobs.
 It includes the evolutionnary algorithms that I created but also the different visualizations that I coded/adapted in order to give some insight on how the algorithms operates.